hhartung/three-beginner/README.md

 ## How It Works

+The ball can be controlled in two ways:

+1. **Click-to-Move**: Click anywhere on the checkerboard ground, and the ball will automatically roll to that position.
+Each new click sets a new target, and the ball smoothly decelerates as it approaches the destination to prevent overshooting.

+2. **Manual Controls**: Use the button controls to start, stop, accelerate, or decelerate the ball's movement in its current direction.

-The ball rolls in a straight line with physics-based rotation.
-When it hits the boundaries of the ground plane, it bounces back.
-The speed can be controlled using the accelerate and decelerate buttons, and the rolling can be started or stopped at any time.
+When the ball hits the boundaries of the ground plane, it bounces back and cancels any active target.
 The camera can be freely moved around the scene using mouse controls, allowing you to view the ball from any angle.

+The ball uses physics-based rotation that accurately corresponds to its rolling motion, creating a realistic rolling effect.